secretstartups/handbook/sales/field-operations/order-processing/index.html.md

 #### How to Generate an Order Form as a PDF

 1. Once a [quote has been approved](/handbook/business-ops/order-processing/#how-to-submit-a-quote-for-discount-and-payment-term-approval), go back to the quote and click `Generate PDF Doc`.
-The document will be saved as an attachment in the Notes and Attachments section in the opportunity record. *Note that the ability to generate a Word Doc has been restricted to the Deal Desk team.*
+The document will be saved as an attachment in the Notes and Attachments section in the opportunity record.
-1. All requests for custom language or Order Form edits must meet the standards listed in [our matrix](https://docs.google.com/document/d/1-CH-uH_zr0qaVaV1QbmVZ1rF669DsaUeq9w-q1QiKPE/edit#heading=h.ag75fqu12pf0).
-To request edits to an Order Form, tag @Sales-Support in chatter with the request and Deal Desk will evaluate the request and execute the edits via Word doc after necessary approvals are received.
+1. Pre-approved Legal Lanauge can be added to some order forms through Toggle Field selections available on the quote object.
+To Edit these field, Click "Edit Quote Details".
+1. Non-standard Legal Langauge will need to be reviewed, approved, and added manually by Legal.
+Please open a Legal case if you would like to propose non-standard contract terms.
-1. The default template for all transaction types (new, amendment, or renewals) will be the direct (non-channel) quotes that do not show $0 line items.
+1. The default template for all transaction types (new, amendment, or renewals) will be the Standard Order Form.
 If you want to select a different template, click the search icon next to the Order Form Template field and select the desired template.
 A description of each template will be visible next to each template.

 #### Setting Up DocuSign for the First Time
 The first time you login to DocuSign from SFDC, you will be required to Authorize access and log in.
 Please follow these steps when prompted: